How Can My Biometric Data Be Used in the Workplace?

 What Requirements Must Employers Follow to Use Biometric Data?

-For employers to utilize such biometric practices in Illinois, there are biometric privacy laws and certain steps they have to take.
+For employers to use such biometric practices in Illinois, they must comply with employee biometric privacy laws and take certain steps.
 “Most notably, it requires an explicit permission and a written release,” Dandelles says.

-Employers must inform employees in writing about the collection and storage of their biometric data, about the specific purpose and timeline for collecting and storing, and about any potential use of that data.
+Employers must inform employees in writing about the collection, storage, and retention of their biometric data.
+Employers must also disclose the specific purpose and timeline for collecting and storing.
+Employees should understand any potential use of that data.

-What Happens if Your Biometric Data Rights Are Violated?
+What Happens if Your Employer Violates Your Biometric Data Rights?

 But what can someone do with data like a fingerprint scan?

 “It’s not like they have your finger, right, but they do have, for example, a pattern of activity,” Dandelles says, referring to the 2019 case Rosenbach v.
-Six Flags Entertainment Corp., in which the Illinois Supreme Court held that a person can seek damages based on a technical violation of BIPA, even if that person has suffered no actual injury as a result of the violation.
+Six Flags Entertainment Corp.
+The Illinois Supreme Court held that a person may seek damages for a technical violation of BIPA.
+Even if that person has suffered no actual injury as a result of the violation, they can get damages.

-At issue in Rosenbach was a 14-year-old who had his fingerprint scanned so that he could enter Six Flags as he pleased under his season pass; his mother alleged that Six Flags did not inform them that biometric data would be collected.
-“What Six Flags could have done is track you: ‘Oh, this kid came to Six Flags 10 times in the month of June,’” Dandelles says.
+At issue in Rosenbach was a 14-year-old who had his fingerprint scanned to enter Six Flags under his season pass.
+His mother alleged that Six Flags did not inform them that they would collect biometric data.
+“What Six Flags could have done is track you: ‘Oh, this kid came to Six Flags 10 times in the month of June,'” Dandelles says.
 “While they can’t sell a fingerprint to marketers, they can sell the tracked data that came from it.”

-Facebook, too, was recently at the heart of a BIPA class action lawsuit: It settled for $650 million with Illinois users under the act.
-“What Facebook does is they use facial recognition and face geometry based on pictures that are posted,” Dandelles says.
-“And there are, however, many millions of pictures posted to Facebook every single day.
+Facebook, too, was recently at the center of a BIPA class-action lawsuit: It settled for $650 million with Illinois users under the act.
+“What Facebook does is they use facial recognition technology and face geometry based on pictures that are posted,” Dandelles says.
+“There are many millions of pictures posted to Facebook every single day.
 They can then say, ‘We recognize this face,’ and tag you.
 But they did not inform users that they’d be collecting and storing digital scans of their faces.”

 Are There Ways to Strengthen Biometric Data Protections?

-While Dandelles appreciates the consumer protections BIPA allows and says Illinois has the strictest such statutes in the nation, he would also like to see reform that ensures compliance and focuses on education and awareness.
+Dandelles appreciates the consumer protections BIPA allows and says Illinois has the strictest such statutes in the nation.
+However, he would also like to see reform that ensures compliance and focuses on education and awareness.

 “We need something more than just a bunch of litigation around something that’s really not causing, in most instances, any actual harm to consumers, especially as the advancement of biometrics becomes more accepted around the country,” Dandelles says.